Orientable hyperbolic 4-manifolds over the 120-cell: Small covers over the 120-cell up to homeomorphism

-The inclusion relation of different classifying relations upon small covers can be depicted as below:

-Sometimes, the DJ-equivalent might coincides with the homeomorphism.
-From the Mostow Rigidity Theorem and geometric feature of hyperbolic right-angled 120-cell $\mathcal{E}$, Garrison and Scott have proved the following DJ-equivalent rigidity theorem.
+The DJ-equivalence may coincide with the homeomorphism.
+By the Mostow Rigidity Theorem and the geometric feature of the hyperbolic right-angled 120-cell $\mathcal{E}$, Garrison and Scott have proven the following DJ-equivalence rigidity theorem.